 In an urbanizing world we design and develop Metropolitan Food Clusters (MFC) to achieve sustainable development of agriculture and food production, in and around cities and metropoles.

-In 2017 we have established the Wageningen MFC that is part of the wider Wageningen knowledge network.
+In 2017, we have established Wageningen MFC as a part of the wider Wageningen knowledge network.
 In our organizational structure we have been inspired by the actual development of the third-generation university that is also taking place within this network.

 Circularity, mindful of all resources, is our key.
 In the present day open dynamic society, we work in the mode of co-design.

 We cooperate with a network of knowledge institutes, technology providers, investors and entrepreneurs, as well as related governmental and non-governmental organisations.
 Since the turn of the century our projects have generated a wide variety of tailor-made solutions in the fields of:

 We offer our clients well-prepared workshop sessions and/or comprehensive desk research with the knowledge and experience from our experts and our network of researchers and technology providers.
 The goal is to support our clients to:

 Please feel free to contact us for more information!